Damage jackals ripping right through you

 1. Something Incomprehensible 2.
 Law Enforcement Agency 3.
 Repetitions Of Human Errors 4.
 Let Me Explain 5.
 Save Your Dignity 6.
 No Brain / No Pain 7.
 Discord 8.
 Monofaces 9.
 Better To Forget

 Human Errors does not quite fit into your typical thrash metal formula.
 Megace's music is highly technical German speed/thrash metal, more often than not you could call it downright progressive.
 Sometimes the effect can be quite unusual and puzzling, but unlike many of their peers Megace are actually very listenable and at its best their style is engrossing.
 The sound is rather unheavy, though, and a better production could have given this album a great additional kick.
-One of the nicest things in the band's music is Melanie Bock's vocals that range from subtle to harsh, even though in the latter case they sound slightly undeveloped at times.
+One of the nicest things about the band's music is Melanie Bock's vocals that range from subtle to harsh, even though in the latter case they sound slightly undeveloped at times.
 Most of this album is fairly vigorous enough although some of the snappier but also less intense tracks occasionally sound almost too clever for their own good.
 Human Errors must be one of the more original pieces of work in the genre, but fans of a brutal and heavy style might do better without having a look at this one.

 MEGADETH - Killing Is My Business...
 And Business Is Good!